 About The Author:

-Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012-2019.
-More than 900 of his stories still appear in syndication across 23 CBS Local websites, including CBS New York, CBS Los Angeles and CBS Chicago.
-His other stories have appeared in the Daily Meal, Examiner.com, CBS Radio, Engadget and Radio.com.
-He is a Media Fellow of Stanford University.
+Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS from 2012-2019.
+More than 900 of his stories still appear in syndication across 23 CBS websites, including CBS New York, Los Angeles, Chicago and San Francisco.
+During his peak years with CBS, Randy had a reported digital audience reach of 489 million and 5.5 million monthly visitors.
+Additionally, his stories have appeared in the Daily Meal, CBS News, CBS Radio, Engadget and Radio.com.
+He earned a Media Fellowship from Stanford University in 2012.